jrossi227/ApacheGUI/README.md

 - Node js
 - Maven 2+
 - Java 1.6+
-- Latest ApacheGUI package

 ####Linux / Mac OSX build steps
+1. Navigate to the root directory in the source project (Where pom.xml is located).
-1. Set the *environment* property in pom.xml to IX.
+2. Open pom.xml and set the *environment* property in pom.xml to IX.
 The *apachegui.home* property uses the environment property to determine the location of ApacheGUI.
-2. Navigate to the root directory in the source project (Where pom.xml is located).
 3. Run the Maven builds below.

 ######Maven options